-Volume 3, Number 1, Themed Issue on Monstrous Spaces/ Spaces of Monstrosity
+Volume 3, Number 2, Themed Issue on Monstrous Beauty and the Beauty of Monstrosity

-The Editors welcome contributions to the journal in the form of articles, reviews, reports, art and/or visual pieces and other forms of submission on the following or related themes:
+The Editors welcome contributions to the journal in the form of articles, reviews, reports, stories, poems and art and/or visual pieces on the following or related themes:

 Contributions to the journal should be original and not under consideration for other publications at the same time as they are under consideration for this publication.
 Submissions are to be made electronically wherever possible using either Microsoft® Word or .rtf format.

-Contributions are also invited for future issues of the journal which will include: “Monstrous Beauty/ The Beauty of Monstrosity.”
+Contributions are also invited for future issues of the journal which will include: “Queering the Monster.”